-Similarly to Experiment 1, Figure 9A shows the differences in the induced cyclonic circulation around the PV anomaly in the upper-levels.
+Similarly to Experiment 1, Fig. 9a shows the differences in the induced cyclonic circulation around the PV anomaly in the upper levels.
 The increasing dynamical tropopause height, even with a similar vertical PV intrusion extent (radial height), has a similar effect on the circulation around the anomaly as seen in Experiment 1.
-The enhanced mid-tropospheric circulation is readily seen in the decreasing minimum cross-sectional relative vorticities from the highest tropopause to the lowest tropopause scenario (Figure 10).
-Minimum cross-sectional relative vorticities show a decrease of about $4 \times 10^{-5} \, \text{s}^{-1}$ in the minimum cross-sectional relative vorticity between the high and low tropopause height scenarios.
-Maximum meridional velocities increase from 9m.s-1 in the highest tropopause scenario (Figure 9-A1) to $12 \, \text{m.s}^{-1}$ in the control (Experiment 0) or intermediate scenario (Figure 9-A2).
-The lowest tropopause scenario (Figure 9-A3) contains a maximum meridional velocity of $15 \, \text{m.s}^{-1}$ .
+The enhanced midtropospheric circulation is readily seen in the decreasing minimum cross-sectional relative vorticities from the highesttropopause to the lowest-tropopause scenarios (Fig. 10).
+Minimum cross-sectional relative vorticities show a decrease of about $4 \times 10^{-5} \text{ s}^{-1}$ in the minimum cross-sectional relative vorticity between the high- and low-tropopause height scenarios.
+Maximum meridional velocities increase from $9 \,\mathrm{m \, s^{-1}}$ in the highest-tropopause scenario (Fig. 9a1) to 12 m s^{-1} in the control (Experiment 0) and intermediate scenario (Fig. 9a2).
+The lowest-tropopause scenario (Fig. 9a3) contains a maximum meridional velocity of 15 m s^{-1} .
 The increased vorticity from one scenario to the next is not a function of the intensity of the anomaly since the amplitude of the anomaly is kept constant in Experiment 2.
-With no difference in the PV environment, it follows from (1) that
+With no difference in the PV environment, it follows from Eq.
+(1) that